samvera/noid-rails/README.md

 $ rails generate active_fedora:noid:install
 ```

-This will create the necessary database tables and seed the database minter.
+This will create the necessary database migrations.

+Then run `rake db:migrate`

 To start minting identifiers with the new minter, override the AF::Noid configuration in e.g. `config/initializers/active_fedora-noid.rb`:

 ```ruby
 require 'active_fedora/noid'